CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-com-lm75.rst

 Note that a string is an array of bytes representing text characters according to what is called the `ascii table <https://www.asciitable.com/>`_.
 The characters "0" to "9" corresponds to values 30 to 39 in hexadecimal representation.
-So "k + 0x30" represents the ascii value of the character corresding to the digit value k, with 0<=k<=9.
+So "k + 0x30" represents the ascii value of the character corresponding to the digit value k, with 0<=k<=9.